 Related: Tiny Change, Big Impact: Organize a Small Closet in a Weekend (video)

-It turns out that clutter has a profound affect on our mood and self-esteem.
+It turns out that clutter has a profound effect on our mood and self-esteem.
 CELF’s anthropologists, social scientists, and archaeologists found:

 - Women associate a tidy home with a happy and successful family.
 The more dishes that pile up in the sink, the more anxious women feel.